 The Political broadsides advertise candidates running for governmental offices in the area, mainly representing the Democratic Party.
 Of particular note is the broadside of I. Beverly Lake’s 1960 candidacy, which states that he is a “…sworn enemy of the N.A.A.C.P” (9:3).

-Because this collection contains only one type of material, it is difficult to discern the total range of printing jobs that the Jackson Printing Company undertook.
-Another weakness is that there is no information on the types of printing methods, materials, or equipment used by the company during the years of operation.
+Because this collection contains only one type of material, it is difficult to discern the total range of printing jobs that Jackson Printing Company undertook.
+Another weakness is the lack of information on the types of printing methods, materials, or equipment used by the company during the years of operation.

 1. Auctions.
 7 folders (9 items). ca. 1961-1964.

 The printed broadsides in this series are arranged in alphabetical order by type or subject name.
 Most of them took place in Greensboro, NC, unless otherwise indicated.
 The majority of the auctions were held publicly, and most of them were of estate auctions.
 These broadsides present an interesting, but limited view of local social and material culture during the early 1960s.

 The individuals related to the public/estate auctions include: Maggie Bayne Dixon (1:3); J.A.
 Goodwin (1:4); Mrs. Lollie Price Rippy (1:7).
 The primary items auctioned off included household furniture, farm equipment and tools, and household appliances.

 Other auctions included in this series involve coin auctions that were sponsored by the Jackson Coin Company (1:1) or the North Carolina Coin Clubs Association (1:2).